hantuzun/jetman/README.md

 ## Development
 Clone the repo and install dependencies with `npm install`.
 It's recommended to use Jetman from another module with tests.

+Write to us on our [Jetman Gitter Chat Room](https://gitter.im/emrehan/jetman)!